memochuz/churchill_site_igcse/exercises/Sequences/Easy/easy.md

 > 1. Given that the $k$ th term of the sequence is zero, find the value of $k$.
 >
 > Let $S_{n}$ denote the sum of the first $n$ terms of the sequence.
+>
 > 2. Find the maximum value of $S_{n}$.

 ---
 ## 📌 **Question: 23**
 **Maximum mark: 5**
-> Maria invests $\$ 25000$ into a savings account that pays a nominal annual interest rate of $4.25 \%$, compounded monthly.
+> Maria invests $25000$ into a savings account that pays a nominal annual interest rate of $4.25$  \%, compounded monthly.
 >
 > 1. Calculate the amount of money in the savings account after 3 years.
-> 2. Calculate the number of years it takes for the account to reach $\$ 40000$.
+> 2. Calculate the number of years it takes for the account to reach $40000$.

 ---
 ## 📌 **Question: 24**
 **Maximum mark: 6**
 > Greg has saved 2000 British pounds (GBP) over the last six months.
-He decided to deposit his savings in a bank which offers a nominal annual interest rate of $8 \%$, compounded monthly, for two years.
+He decided to deposit his savings in a bank which offers a nominal annual interest rate of $8$ \%, compounded monthly, for two years.
 >
 > 1. Calculate the total amount of interest Greg would earn over the two years.
 Give your answer correct to two decimal places.
 >
 > Greg would earn the same amount of interest, compounded semi-annually, for two years if he deposits his savings in a second bank.
+>
 > 2. Calculate the nominal annual interest rate the second bank offers.

 ---
 ## 📌 **Question: 25**
 **Maximum mark: 6**
 > Emily deposits 2000 Australian dollars (AUD) into a bank account.
-The bank pays a nominal annual interest rate of $4 \%$, compounded monthly.
+The bank pays a nominal annual interest rate of $4$ \%, compounded monthly.
 >
 > 1. Find the amount of money that Emily will have in her bank account after 5 years.
 Give your answer correct to two decimal places.
 >
 > Emily will withdraw the money back from her bank account when the amount reaches 3000 AUD.
+>
 > 2. Find the time, in months, until Emily withdraws the money from her bank account.

 ---
 ## 📌 **Question: 26**
 **Maximum mark: 6**
+>In this question give all answers correct to two decimal places.
+>
+>Mia deposits $4000$ Australian dollars (AUD) into a bank account.
+The bank pays a nominal annual interest rate of $6\%$, compounded semi-annually.
+>
+> 1. Find the amount of interest that Mia will earn over the next 2.5 years.
+>
+> Ella also deposits AUD into a bank account.
+Her bank pays a nominal annual interest rate of 4 \%, compounded monthly.
+In 2.5 years, the total amount in Ella's account will be 4000 AUD.
+>
+> 2. Find the amount that Ella deposits in the bank account.
 ---
 ## 📌 **Question: 27**
 **Maximum mark: 6**